 The validity of the shares of common stock offered will be passed upon by Robert G. Jones, our Vice President--Law and General Counsel.
 Certain legal matters with respect to the offering will be passed upon for us by Kirkpatrick & Lockhart LLP, Pittsburgh, Pennsylvania.
-The U.S. underwriter and international manager have been represented by Cravath, Swaine & Moore, New York, New York.
+The underwriter has been represented by Cravath, Swaine & Moore, New York, New York.
 Cravath, Swaine & Moore regularly provides legal services to Ashland.